pjevic/fast-react-pizza/README.md

 | **Cart**            | Local (UI)       | Cart details stored in app state.                                       |
 | **Order**           | Remote (API)     | Order data sent and fetched via API.                                    |

+> **Note:**
+> _React Router v6.4_ is used to explore the "render-as-you-fetch" approach, which allows preloading data via loaders before rendering a route.
+While it doesn't persist state like a traditional state management tool, it's suitable for handling data-fetching use cases in this project.
+In the next project, we plan to use `React Query` for advanced remote state management.

 ---

 ### 4️⃣ Tech Stack